OutSystems/docs-product/src/develop/logic/exceptions/handling-mechanism.md

 ![](images/handling-mechanism.png)

-You should have, at least, one Exception Handler in your application flow to inform and allow the end-user to continue to navigate.
+You should have, at least, one Exception Handler in your application flow to inform and allow the end user to continue to navigate.

 ## Handling Exceptions Raised by Integrations